Mastering tutorial for dance music

 Concerning the loudness war - As a mastering engineer I know how hard it is to stay out of the red-light district.
 Let's hope for the better and that in 25 years time the loudness wars will be forgotten and we'll have a common volume standard like in the movie industry.

 You can hire me for mastering your music.
-More information and audio examples on my mastering services page.
+Before/After examples and details on my mastering page.